SilentVoid13/Templater/README.md

 The left input field defines the template pattern.
 I strongly suggest placing the template pattern between braces like so `{{<template_pattern>}}` to avoid conflicts with existing words.
 This is entirely up to you, you can set a template pattern that looks like this: `[[<template_pattern>]]` or whatever.

 The right input field defines the system command that will be run.
 The output of the command will replace the template pattern in your template files.
-The command will be run as if it was in a shell, so you can chain commands, pipe them, etc. You can define multiple commands for the same template pattern, you just have to separate the commands with a newline.
+The command will be run as if it was in a shell, so you can chain commands, pipe them, etc. The current working directory for the shell is the vault root.
+You can define multiple commands for the same template pattern, you just have to separate the commands with a newline.

 ##### Internal Command Templates